neilblom/wordlist-writer/docs/Next_Steps.md

 * add classroom analytics

 Summary
-This Next Steps document merges the original development plan with updated architecture rules, pipelines, dictionary profile system, hybrid cognate window, alphabetical dictionary, cognate merging rules, and July 19 fixes.
+This Next Steps document merges the original development plan with updated Phase 2 architecture rules, pipelines, and July 19 fixes.
 It defines the complete sequence for continuing development and ensures the project remains restart-proof and aligned with the PRD.

-Documentation Formatting Reminder
-* use plain text section titles
-* use asterisks (*) for bullet points
-* do not insert blank lines inside bullet lists
-* use ASCII-only characters
-* avoid Markdown headings (#)
-* avoid fenced code blocks unless necessary
-* use Step format for workflows to prevent GitHub auto-renumbering